Playing Divide-and-Choose Given Uncertain Preferences: Abstract

 \section{Abstract}

 We study the classic divide-and-choose method for equitably allocating divisible goods between two players who are rational, self-interested Bayesian agents.
-The players have additive private values for the goods.
-The prior distributions on those values are independent and common knowledge.
+The players have additive values for the goods.
+The prior distributions on those values are common knowledge.
+We consider both the cases of independent values and values that are correlated across players (as occurs when there is a common-value component).

+We describe the structure of optimal divisions in the divide-and-choose game and identify several cases where it is possible to efficiently compute equilibria.
+An approximation algorithm is presented for the case when the distribution over the chooser's value for each good follows a normal distribution, along with a randomized approximation algorithm for the case of uniform distributions over intervals.

-We characterize the structure of optimal divisions in the divide-and-choose game and show how to efficiently compute equilibria.
-We identify several striking differences between optimal strategies in the cases of known versus unknown preferences.
-Most notably, the divider has a compelling ``diversification'' incentive in creating the chooser's two options.
-This incentive, hereto unnoticed, leads to multiple goods being divided at equilibrium, quite contrary to the divider's optimal strategy when preferences are known.
+A mixture of analytic results and computational simulations illuminates several striking differences between optimal strategies in the cases of known versus unknown preferences.
+Most notably, given unknown preferences, the divider has a compelling ``diversification'' incentive in creating the chooser's two options.
+This incentive leads to multiple goods being divided at equilibrium, quite contrary to the divider's optimal strategy when preferences are known.

 In many contexts, such as buy-and-sell provisions between partners, or in judging fairness, it is important to assess the relative expected utilities of the divider and chooser.
-Those utilities, we show, depend on the players' uncertainties about each other's values, the number of goods being divided, and whether the divider can offer multiple alternative divisions.
-We prove that, when values are independently and identically distributed across players and goods, the chooser is strictly better off for a small number of goods, while the divider is strictly better off for a large number of goods.
+Those utilities, we show, depend on the players' levels of knowledge about each other's values, the correlations between the players' values, and the number of goods being divided.
+Under fairly mild assumptions, we show that the chooser is strictly better off for a small number of goods, while the divider is strictly better off for a large number of goods.